Root subgroups on horospherical varieties: Demazure roots and root subgroups on toric varieties

-for some $q \in \mathcal C^\vee$.
-Every face of $\mathcal C$ is itself a finitely generated convex cone.
+for some $x \in \mathcal C^\vee$.
+Every face of $\mathcal C$ is a cone itself.
+Note that every cone is a face of its own.
 A face of codimension one is called a \textit{facet}.
 A face of dimension one of a strictly convex cone is called a \textit{ray}.